emu-russia/breaknes/Readme.md

 - Mappers: 0.5 (Only NROM partially)

 The values reflect mostly a subjective feeling about reaching a critical mass of code.
 Bugs and improvements can be made ad infinitum.

+## License

+The license used is Creative Commons Zero 1.0, but with one exception: "You are not allowed to use the source code published here in projects aimed at earning a profit through donations or other means".